CameronD17/imagej-processing/README.md

 ## Usage

-Stick a bunch of CSVs into the `resources` root folder.
+Stick a bunch of CSVs into one-level-deep folders int the `resources` root folder.
 They must be in pairs, following the pattern `NAME-ROI.csv` and `NAME-particles.csv`. `NAME` can be anything you like, as long as they match up together.

 The program will read in these CSVs in their pairs, extract the 2nd column of the `-particles` file, which should be a list of `COUNT` values.
 It will also extract every 8th cell in the 2nd row